 Winner: FAU tightens grip in Conference USA race

 FAU tightened its grip further in the Conference USA's regular-season race on Saturday with a win that pushed it to 6-0 in league play and dealt its leading challenger, North Texas, a tough blow to fall to 5-2 in conference play.
 FAU (16-1) has won its last five C-USA games by an average of only 3.6 points – and that margin was only four Saturday in a 66-62 win – but the Owls seem to always find a way in what is quickly turning into a dream start to the season.
 Big challenges lie ahead and the race to win the league is far from over, but you can chalk Saturday up to a huge win for the Owls, who have won 15 consecutive games, the second-longest winning streak in the nation behind No. 22 Charleston's 17 straight wins.

 Loser: Duke is missing Jeremy Roach

-Roach missed his third straight game with a toe injury as the No. 24 Blue Devils lost 72-64 at Clemson.
+Roach missed his third straight game with a toe injury as the.
 His absence was felt down the stretch as Duke went the final 5:07 without a field goal.
 As the only returning rotation player from last year's team, Roach is a much-needed veteran on a team relying heavily on freshmen.
 But don't let his absence take away from the magic of Clemson's 7-0 start to ACC play.
 The Tigers were picked to finish 11th in the league and now have a two-game edge on anyone else in the conference amid the program's best-ever ACC start.